-- issued eg call out to restore power which was caused by an overloading of power circuit or faulty appliance. - + There has been a persistent lack of provision of access to the property for repairs after a warning letter has been issued eg repairs have been organised for a specific day and time, and client has not kept previously organised appointment. - + The client requests the assistance of the organisation in the completion of repairs, even though they are aware they will be recharged for the work carried out eg repairs to walls/doors or the ordering of a skip bin.
+- There is evidence of persistent misuse of the emergency repair service by the client, and a warning letter has been issued eg call out to restore power which was caused by an overloading of power circuit or faulty appliance. - There has been a persistent lack of provision of access to the property for repairs after a warning letter has been issued eg repairs have been organised for a specific day and time, and client has not kept previously organised appointment. - The client requests the assistance of the organisation in the completion of repairs, even though they are aware they will be recharged for the work carried out eq repairs to walls/doors or the ordering of a skip bin.